awaredb/awaredb-python-api/README.md

 This is a simple plugin to execute commands on AwareDB.
 For more information about AwareDB, read [here the full documentation](https://docs.aware-db.com/).

+## About AwareDB

+AwareDB aims to revolutionize the traditional approach to data by introducing the principle of **modularity** directly into the **data structure**.
+While modularity is a well-established concept in computer science, primarily applied to programming and infrastructure, the realm of data has remained predominantly static and non-modular,tightly bound to the code that governs it.

+Our innovative approach introduces a groundbreaking concept wherein data becomes **self-aware**.
+Individual pieces of data can seamlessly **connect**, **reference one another** through direct links or employ **mathematical** and **logical operations**.
+Notably, alterations to one node trigger **automatic cascading impacts** throughout the system, all achieved without the need for additional code.

+This marks a paradigm shift in data management, empowering a dynamic, interconnected, and **self-aware data environment**.

 ## Installation

 ```bash